galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial we have seen how FASTQ files can be converted into counts.
+In this tutorial we have seen how reads (FASTQ files) can be converted into counts.
 We have also seen QC steps that can be performed to help assess the quality of the data.
-The accompanying tutorial, limma-voom, shows how to perform differential expression and QC on the counts.
+A follow-on tutorial, [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom/tutorial.html), shows how to perform differential expression and QC on the counts for this dataset.